JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 And that makes...xyz/12 books.

-But, I got to know this is possible: https://kindlemodding.org/
+But, I got to know that this is possible: https://kindlemodding.org/

+And im able to create a serverless landing ebook page and podcast.

+The lean startup
+Company of one!

 {{< /details >}}